-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: A review of student performance in the examination will be available via the University feedback system.

 Failure Redemption: An opportunity for students to redeem failures will be available within the rules of the University, where permitted, a supplementary examination worth 100% will be provided.